ARM-software/acle/main/acle.md

 <span class="title-ref">float64\_t</span> is defined as an alias for
 <span class="title-ref">double</span>.

-### 16-bit floating-point arithmetic scalar intrinsics
+### Availability of 16-bit floating-point arithmetic scalar intrinsics

 The architecture extensions introduced by Armv8.2-A [\[ARMARMv82\]](#ARMARMv82) provide a set of data processing